livecode/livecode/docs/notes/bugfix-6791.md

 loop.

-The upshot is that in tight loops, creating and deleting objects will result in objects being flushed immediately, reducing memory usage and making it easier to right object processing code which creates and deleted many objects.
+The upshot is that in tight loops, creating and deleting objects will result in objects being flushed immediately, reducing memory usage and making it easier to write object processing code which creates and deleted many objects.